richafnu/Viva/Viva/glint/setup/mto-faq.md

 The [multitenant organization (MTO) capability in Microsoft 365](/entra/identity/multi-tenant-organizations/multi-tenant-organization-overview) allows organizations to manage multiple tenants under a single umbrella enabling secure collaboration and resource sharing across these tenants.
 Tenant admins create an MTO policy in the target tenant and add source tenants.
 This option was created for Viva Glint customers to seamlessly access the product like they currently do in LinkedIn Glint.

 ## Are there any options for organizations who already use B2B collaboration or cross-tenant synchronization (CTS) to access Viva Glint?
 Customers with B2B Collab or cross-tenant synchronization (CTS) can access Viva Glint.
-The following shows the Viva Glint dashboard access and experience for each customer sync type:
+The following table shows the Viva Glint dashboard access and experience for each customer sync type:

 |Sync method   |Dashboard access and experience   |
 |:----------|:-----------|